Skip to content

 Docker container

 A Docker container is a lightweight, standalone, and executable runtime instance of a Docker image.
 It represents a running process that is isolated from the host system and other containers.
-Docker container providing a consistent and reproducible environment for running applications.
+Docker containers provide a consistent and reproducible environment for running applications.
 Containers are highly portable and can be easily moved and deployed across different environments, such as development, testing, staging, and production.

 Docker Hub